Adelaide-Institute-for-Sleep-Health/K-complex_algorithm/README.md

 Pytorch and Gpytorch needs to be installed with the mentionned version (newer version will not work).

 ### First steps
 After installing the dependencies, download the code and unzip it.

-The two examples on how to run the algorithm are named Tutorial1.py and Tutorial2.py.
-Before running the second tutorial, please download nsrr01 from ["Learn" datasets](https://sleepdata.org/datasets/learn/files/polysomnography) from the National Sleep Research Ressources.
+Tutorial1.py: run K-complex detection on an EDF file from PhysioNet Data is contained within the [MNE-python](https://mne.tools/stable/index.html) package.

+Tutorial2.py: run K-complex detection on an learn_nsrr01.edf from the [National Sleep Researsh Ressources](https://sleepdata.org/datasets/learn/files/polysomnography)
+Download the .edf and .xml file and placed them in a folder named "data" before executing Tutorial2.py

 ### Citation